Propagation of singularities and Fredholm analysis for the time-dependent Schr\"odinger equation: Introduction and statement of results

 \subsection{Relation to previous literature}

-There have been many approaches to solving variable-coefficient time-dependent Schr\'odinger equations, including via ODE methods in Banach spaces \cite{Kato1953}, approximating Feynman integrals \cite{Fuji}, via oscillatory integrals \cite{Treves}, \cite{KS}, \cite{IK1985}, \cite{HW2005} or via the FBI transform (e.g. \cite{ST2002}).
-Our approach is, to the best of our knowledge, essentially different to any previous method for treating the time-dependent Schr\"odinger equation, although inspired by previous Fredholm treatments of non-elliptic problems for the wave equation \cite{VD2013}, \cite{BVW2015}, \cite{HVsemi}, and the Helmholtz equation \cite{NEH}.
+There have been many approaches to solving variable-coefficient time-dependent Schr\'odinger equations, including via ODE methods in Banach spaces \cite{Kato1953}, approximating Feynman integrals \cite{Fuji}, via oscillatory integrals \cite{Treves, KS, IK1985, HW2005} or via the FBI transform (e.g. \cite{ST2002}).
+Our approach is, to the best of our knowledge, essentially different to any previous method for treating the time-dependent Schr\"odinger equation, although inspired by previous Fredholm treatments of non-elliptic problems for the wave equation \cite{VD2013, BVW2015, HVsemi, GHV2016} and the Helmholtz equation \cite{NEH}.
 The first example of Fredholm theory used to treat a non-elliptic problem appears to be Faure and Sj\"ostrand's treatment of Anosov flows in \cite{FS2011}.
-This appears at first sight to be very different in nature to the other treatments, but Dyatlov and Zworski \cite{DZ2016} observed that this example in fact fits into the general framework set out by Vasy in \cite{VD2013}.
+This appears at first sight to be very different in nature to the other treatments, but Dyatlov and Zworski \cite{DZ2016} showed that this example in fact fits into the general framework set out by Vasy in \cite{VD2013}.
+Fredholm theory in a Lorentzian (hence non-elliptic) setting was considered by B\"ar and Strohmaier in \cite{BS19}.
+Very recently, Sussman has used microlocal propagation estimates to study the Klein-Gordon equation \cite{Sussman}.

 Our work builds off the results of Lascar on inhomogeneous pseudodifferential operators and the geometric microlocal scattering theory of Melrose \cite{lascar,RBMSpec}.
-The former develops a general theory of PsiDO's with inhomogeneous symbols, and extends many of the standard structures and theorem in microlocal analysis to these operators, including propagation of singularities.
+The former develops a general theory of operators with inhomogeneous symbols, and extends many of the standard structures and theorem in microlocal analysis to these operators, including propagation of singularities.
 Lascar's work is local in nature, and does not lead directly to quantitative global estimates.
 The global microlocal perspective imparts exactly that; as in Melrose's work, the notion of (parabolic) wavefront set of distributions on spacetime can be extended up to and including the introduced boundary via radial compactification.
 We also use the module regularity formalism introduced by the third author with Melrose and Vasy in \cite{HMV2004}.